 High-priority HCPs (e.g. ones who don’t currently recommend) get the most attention from the sales team.
 Sales team members can check the HCP’s details in the database before they meet them.
 They go in better prepared knowing the history of previous contacts.

 The B2B CRM system helps the business keep in touch with those less frequently visited. (e.g. customers who already recommend).

 It’s also used to send out invites to HCP events organised by the sales team.
 At these events, expert speakers talk about relevant topics.
 The invites are targeted.
 The HCP has to have a known interest in the topic and live within a reasonable travelling distance.

 Let’s look at how all this works in practice.

 B2B CRM - Membership

-Signing up gives the HCPs access to more valuable content, especially the popular downloadable resources.
+Signing up gives the HCPs access to more valuable content, especially downloadable resources.
 The brand team work hard to make sure content and resources are genuinely valuable to the HCP.
-They’re developed by experts and designed to be educational and practical.
+They’re written by experts and are always educational and practical.

 There’s much evidence the “promise” of the B2B CRM program works.
-Membership growth is consistently strong and unsubscribe rates are less than 10% per year.
+Membership growth is consistently strong.
+Unsubscribe rates are less than 10% per year.